Soros dumps US Airways, Tiger Consumer likes Facebook

 So-called 13F filings with the U.S. Securities and Exchange Commission offer a window into the strategies of money managers when it comes to buying and selling U.S. stocks.

 Omega, for instance, in the quarter sold 3.67 million shares of Facebook, according to the firm's regulatory filing.
-The hedge fund also took a new stake of 5.72 million shares in New Residential Investment Corp (NRZ.N), a mortgage real estate investment trust.
+The hedge fund also took a new stake of 5.72 million shares in New Residential Investment Corp, a mortgage real estate investment trust.

 U.S. securities regulators require managers to include their U.S. stock holdings on a 13F filing four times a year.